-Vincent Tihon, health expert and Ludiwien Cooreman, strategic partnership’s officer
+Vincent Tihon, health expert and Ludiwien Cooreman, institutional relations officer

 While emergency vaccination assistance is now a priority for Europe’s development cooperation agencies, it already comes with first steps towards future vaccine and health self-sufficiency.
 Belgium intends to be part in this international effort.